How to Escalate an EU Consumer Complaint to Small Claims Court

 | Total case duration | 6–18 months |

-Cross-border enforcement: A judgment from any EU small claims court is automatically recognized in all other EU member states.
-If the seller moves or has assets elsewhere, you can pursue enforcement without filing again.
+A small claims judgment from any EU country is automatically recognized in all others.
+If the seller has no assets in their home country, you can pursue enforcement in their country of residence or where they conduct business.